Kentucky Medicare Insurance Plans

 Medicare Supplement Insurance (Medigap) Policies

-Kentucky does not mandate plan providers to sell Medicare Supplement Insurance (or Medigap) policies to Medicare recipients under age 65.
+Kentucky does not mandate insurance carriers to sell Medicare Supplement Insurance (or Medigap) policies to Medicare recipients under age 65.
 Some insurance companies may still offer Medicare Supplement Insurance options to those under 65, but they may charge higher costs than Medigap policies sold to people over 65.
 Find more details at cms.gov.

 Mini-COBRA Policies (Small Group)